AkshathRaghav/AkshathRaghav.github.io/_projects/grammarflow.md

 ## Features

 GrammarFlow is mainly meant to be an add-on to your existing LLM applications.
 It works on the input to and output from your `llm()` call, treating everything in between as a black box.
-It contains pre-made template prompts for local GGUF models like [Llama2 (70B, 13B, 7B)](https://huggingface.co/TheBloke/Upstage-Llama-2-70B-instruct-v2-GGUF), [Mistral](https://huggingface.co/TheBloke/Mistral-7B-Instruct-v0.2-GGUF), [Mixtral](https://huggingface.co/TheBloke/Synthia-MoE-v3-Mixtral-8x7B-GGUF) and has template grammars for common tasks.
+It contains pre-made template prompts for local GGUF models like [Llama2 (70B, 13B, 7B)](https://huggingface.co/TheBloke/Upstage-Llama-2-70B-instruct-v2-GGUF), [Mistral](https://huggingface.co/TheBloke/Mistral-7B-Instruct-v0.2-GGUF), [Mixtral](https://huggingface.co/TheBloke/Synthia-MoE-v3-Mixtral-8x7B-GGUF) and has template grammars for common tasks like Chain-of-Thought and Iterative Agents.
 Making these prompts and grammars are trivial and require minimal effort, as long as you know the format of what you're building.

 - [X] **GBNF Support**: Converts any Pydantic model to GNBF grammar for using with [llama.cpp](https://github.com/ggerganov/llama.cpp/)'s token-based sampling.
 Enables adding regex patterns directly.
 - [x] **Easy Integration**: Integrates with any package or stack by just manipulating the prompt and decoding the result into a pythonic data abstractor.
 Treats everything in between as a **black box**.